tonsV2/kubewatcher/README.md

 # Kube Watcher
 Simple and highly configurable Kubernetes monitor

-The idea is that you can define a filter by defining a path, and an value, in the YAML of resource and if there's a match it will be handled by the handlers you define.
+The idea is that you can define a filter by defining a path, and a value, in the YAML of resource and if there's a match it will be handled by the handlers you define.

 Currently, only kinds of type Pod is supported but in the near future I plan on adding support for other resources as well (particularly Event).